ndxn/Partners-in-Wine/README.md

  I started by loading the data into a panda Dataframe, then I followed these steps:

- * Checked for null values
+ * Checked for null values.
- * Checked the data types
+ * Checked the data types.
+ * Split the wine column to get the vineyards column.
+ * Dropped columns not important to the model.
- * Converted the score column from float to integer and split score into good(1) which is any wine with a score >= 91 and bad(0) and making it its own column "quality" to use as our target.
+ * Converted the score column from float to integer and split score into good(1) which is any wine with a score >= 91 and bad(0) and making it its own column "quality" to use as our target and dropped the score column.
  * Checked for number of unique values in each column to find out which columns required binning and binned appellation.
  * Created the OneHotEncoder instance,  Fitted the encoder and produce encoded DataFrame and renamed encoded columns.
- * Merged one-hot encoded features and drop the originals
+ * Merged one-hot encoded features and drop the originals.

 ***2.)
 Description of preliminary feature engineering and preliminary feature selection, including their decision making process:***